 6.46.1 Applicability to language

-The vulnerability as documented in ISO/IEC TR 24772-1:2019 clause 6.46 applies to Java.
+The vulnerability as documented in ISO/IEC 24772-1:2024 6.46 applies to Java.

 Parameter validation should always be performed in public methods since the caller is out of scope of its implementation.
 In public methods or other instances where such validation is not performed or it is unsure whether it is performed, the calling routine should perform parameter validation.